This site contains affiliate ads (including Amazon Associates).

 I am traveling alone, not making a family

-I tried to put the coconut on my chest.
+I tried to put the palm fruit on my chest.

 I felt the loneliness that has flown far.